RhubarbPHP/Rhubarb/docs/assets.md

 asset tokens are being stored which is unlikely to be maintained and when it's really needed would be inaccurate.

-A solution is to use the MigrateableAssetCatalogueProvider scaffold.
+A solution is to use the MigratableAssetCatalogueProvider scaffold.
 Its benefits are only had by using it from the start - you can't retro fit it later.